DroidsOnRoids/fullstack-recruitment-task-2024/README.md

 `docker-compose run workspace /bin/bash` - starts a new container and attaches to its bash.
 Starting new conainer with specified COMMAND will overwrite development image entrypoint.
-To run terraform command in container started that way first run script `./scripts/tf_login.sh` to create `.terraformrc` file with credentials.

-`docker-compose run workspace COMMAND` - starts a new container and runs a command in it.
-This command will overwrite development image entrypoint.
-It is not possible to run terraform commands that require login that way.